 Under 735 Illinois Compiled Statutes 5/2-1116(c), if the jury finds the plaintiff to have contributed to causing their own injuries, they will be barred from recovering damages if their percentage of fault for the accident exceeds 50 percent.
 If the jury assigns the plaintiff a percentage of fault that is 50 percent or less, their final damages awarded will be reduced by their assigned percentage of fault.
-An Elgin civil litigation attorney could assess the facts of a case to determine whether the plaintiff contributed to their injuries to an extent that a court could bar them from recovering damages.
+An Elgin attorney could assess the facts of a personal injury case to determine whether the plaintiff contributed to their injuries to an extent that a court could bar them from recovering damages.

 When a person suffers physical or psychological injury due to another individual’s negligent conduct, it could affect them for the rest of their life.
 In cases where a party suffers severe or potentially life-threatening injuries, the medical care and treatment costs of those injuries can impose a devastating financial burden on the person, as well as their family.